Money Calculator

 The mathematical framework - break-even interest rate

 Every rupee used to prepay a loan earns a guaranteed, risk-free return equal to the loan's interest rate.
-Prepaying a home loan at 8.5% is mathematically identical to investing in a guaranteed instrument paying 8.5%.
+Prepaying a home loan at 8.5% is mathematically identical to investing in a guaranteed instrument paying 8.5% - except it is even better, because there is no default risk, no lock-in, and no issuer dependency.

-For home loans with Section 24(b) deduction (up to ₹2L/year), the effective rate is lower.
-At an 8.5% loan rate and 30% tax bracket, the effective rate is approximately 6.8% (when annual interest is within the ₹2L cap).
-For personal or car loans with no deduction, the full nominal rate applies as the effective rate.
+For home loans with Section 24(b) deduction (up to ₹2L/year on self-occupied property), the effective rate is lower.
+At an 8.5% loan rate and 30% tax bracket, the effective rate is approximately 6.8% when annual interest is within the ₹2L cap.
+This lower effective rate raises the bar for prepayment and makes long-term equity investing relatively more attractive.
+For personal and car loans with no deduction, the full nominal rate applies as the effective hurdle rate.

-Loan rateTax bracketLoan typeEffective rateInvest if you can earn above
+Loan rateTax bracketLoan typeEffective rateInvest only if you can earn

 8.5%30%Home loan (24b)6.2–6.8%~9–10% pre-tax